rylanharper/nitrogen/README.md

 ## 🏓 Basic Usage

 Nitrogen provides a type-safe GraphQL client that seamlessly integrates with Shopify's Storefront API.
-It uses a server-side proxy to handle API authentication and requests, while exposing a typesafe interface for executing GraphQL queries and mutations.
+It uses a server-side proxy to handle API authentication and requests, while exposing a typesafe interface for executing GraphQL operations.

 ### GraphQL Operations

-This project includes pre-built GraphQL operations for common Shopify interactions, such as retrieving cart data, localization, and more.
+This project includes pre-built GraphQL operations for common Shopify queries and mutations, such as retrieving cart data, localization, and more.
 All available operations can be found in the [operations folder](https://github.com/rylanharper/Nitrogen/tree/master/server/operations).
 Feel free to add or remove operations that fit your project needs.

 ### Composable